crypdick/obsidian-llm/README.md

 # Obsidian.md Vault Improvement Assistant

-This project aims to optimize the organization of markdown files within an Obsidian.md vault by suggesting enhancements for the YAML frontmatter, specifically by proposing additional aliases.
-Utilizing a CLI interface and leveraging the AutoGPT library, it dynamically generates alias suggestions, thereby improving the user's workflow and the functionality of their Obsidian vault.
+This project aims to automate maintainence of the markdown files within an Obsidian.md vault.

-## Overview

-The application employs a backend-centric architecture within a CLI environment, focusing on direct file-based interactions with the Obsidian vault.
-It uses Python as the core programming language, supported by libraries like Click for CLI interactions, AutoGPT for intelligent alias suggestion generation, and Meld for diff presentation.
-The project structure includes key components such as CLI interpreter (`cli.py`), Markdown enumerator (`markdown_enumerator.py`), Frontmatter verifier (`frontmatter_verifier.py`), Alias suggester (`alias_suggester.py`), among others.

 ## Features

-1. **CLI Interface**: Simplifies the process of executing the utility and passing the Obsidian vault path as a parameter.
-2. **Markdown File Identification**: Automatically identifies `.md` files within the specified Obsidian vault.
-3. **YAML Frontmatter Inspection**: Checks each markdown file for a YAML frontmatter section and evaluates it.
-4. **Alias Proposition**: Utilizes AutoGPT to generate and suggest new aliases based on the document's title.
+- **Filling Missing Aliases**: suggests missing aliases within the YAML frontmatter
+- (planned feature) **Bumping Note Status**: scans all notes currently tagged as stubs (`📥️/🟥️`) and decide whether to bump its status.
+In particular, we count the number of links in the body of the note and suggest a status based on that.
+Note status are as follows:
+  - `📥️/🟥️`: *Stub*.
+0 links.
+  - `📥️/🟧️`: *Processing*.
+1-4 links.
+  - `📥️/🟩️`: *Evergreen*.
+5+ links.
+- (planned feature) **Bumping Journal Status**: scans all journal notes tagged as incomplete (`📓/🟥️`) and decides whether to bump its status.
+In particular, we use ChatGPT to decide whether there are any action items in the note.
+If there are, it will prompt the user to capture them into a task manager (manual step).
+When the user indicates they have finished capturing the tasks, the
+  - `📓/🟨`: *Captured*.
+The note contained action items, and the user has finished capturing them into a task manager.
+  - `📓/🟩️`: *Processed*.
+The note contained no action items, and does not need to be processed further.

-5. **Interactive Diff Editing**: Presents suggested aliases to the user via the `meld` diff editor, allowing for interactive approval or modification of suggestions.
+All edits are presented to the user in a `meld` diff editor, allowing for interactive approval or modification of suggestions.

 ## Getting Started